azuline/repertoire/docs/index.rst

 repertoire
 ==========

-Welcome to repertoire, a music server designed for cataloguing and exploring large libraries of music!
+Welcome to repertoire, a music server designed to catalog and facilitate exploration of large music libraries.
 To see repertoire in action, visit :ref:`screenshots`.

 For documentation on installing repertoire, please refer to :ref:`installation`.